Finnish War: August–September 1808

-The Swedish situation was further weakened by being at war with France and Denmark, both of whom threatened Sweden's possessions, with a joint invasion force of 45,000 troops in Denmark (under French general Jean-Baptiste Bernadotte) and a further 36,000 in Norway.
+The Swedish situation was further weakened by being at war with France and Denmark, both of whom threatened Sweden's possessions, with a joint invasion force of 45,000 troops in Denmark (under French Marshal Jean-Baptiste Bernadotte) and a further 36,000 in Norway.
 This forced the Swedes to allocate forces to southern Sweden and along the Norwegian border (23,000 troops).
 Denmark had declared war on Sweden on 14 March and some battles and skirmishes were fought along the Norwegian border.
 In April Napoleon began to devote more attention to the situation in Spain, and the British navy remained a continuous threat for troop movements between Denmark and Sweden.

 Winter 1808

 By November 1808, Russian forces had overrun all of Finland.
 On 19 November, the Convention of Olkijoki was signed and the Swedish army was forced to leave the Finnish countryside.
 The Russian emperor was, however, now eager to bring hostilities to the territory of Sweden proper, which was certain to bring the war to a victorious end.

-With this objective in mind, Kamensky suggested a daring plan, whereby the Russian army was to cross the frozen Gulf of Bothnia at two locations: one unit was to march from Vasa towards Umeå and the other from Åbo to Åland and thence towards the vicinity of Stockholm.
-A third unit was to advance into Sweden by land, going around the gulf and through the town of Torneå (Finnish: Tornio).
+With this objective in mind, Kamensky suggested a daring plan, whereby the Russian army was to cross the frozen Gulf of Bothnia at two locations: one unit was to march from Vaasa towards Umeå and the other from Turku to Åland and thence towards the vicinity of Stockholm.
+A third unit was to advance into Sweden by land, going around the gulf and through the town of Tornio.

 Although Knorring was urged to execute the plan as quickly as possible, he regarded the idea as unrealistic and procrastinated until March, when the emperor dispatched the War Minister Arakcheyev to Finland in order to pressure Knorring into action before joining the army himself.

 Spring 1809

-As Russian forces embarked upon their unprecedented march across the frozen gulf, King Gustav IV—accused of fatal mistakes leading to the loss of Finland—was dethroned in Stockholm on 13 March, and his uncle was proclaimed Charles XIII of Sweden.
+As Russian forces embarked upon their unprecedented march across the frozen gulf, King Gustav IV, accused of fatal mistakes leading to the loss of Finland—was dethroned by a coup in Stockholm on 13 March, and his uncle was proclaimed Charles XIII of Sweden.
 Four days later, Bagration's corps of 17,000 men occupied the strategic Åland Islands, while Kulnev led a vanguard further across the frozen sea that on 19 March reached the Swedish shore within 70 km from Stockholm.

 When news of Kulnev's incursion spread to the Swedish capital, the new king sent an embassy to Knorring, proposing a truce.
 The Russian commander agreed and speedily recalled Kulnev back to Åland.
 Meanwhile, the other Russian contingent—5,000 men under Barclay de Tolly—endured great hardship in crossing the frozen gulf further north; they entered Umeå on 24 March.

-The third force, commanded by Count Shuvalov, struck against Torneå and, braving fierce frost, encircled a Swedish army, which capitulated on 25 March.
-Six days later, the czar arrived in Åbo and, on learning about the truce, not only revoked Knorring's signature but named Barclay de Tolly as the new Commander-in-Chief.
+The third force, commanded by Count Shuvalov, struck against Tornio and, braving fierce frost, encircled a Swedish army, which capitulated on 25 March.
+Six days later, the tsar arrived in Turku and, on learning about the truce, not only revoked Knorring's signature but named Barclay de Tolly as the new commander-in-chief.
 Hostilities thus continued until May, when Shuvalov finally reached Umeå, where he was succeeded by Kamensky.